| Written by Mark Buzinkay

 Training inefficiency may occur when the goal of a training session is not set properly, and worker needs are not met when developing the safety training content.
 Well designed content results in higher efficiency during training sessions as workers start with differing levels of knowledge (12).

-One major aspect of collaborative learning is feedback and debriefs.
-Debriefs are a type of meeting in which team members discuss and learn from recent events such as training during which they worked together.
-Well-conducted debriefs can improve team effectiveness by 25% across a variety of organizations and settings.
+One major aspect of collaborative learning is feedback and debriefing.
+Debriefs are a type of meeting in which team members discuss and learn from recent events, such as training during which they worked together.
+Well-conducted debriefs can improve team effectiveness by 25% across various organizations and settings.
 Subsequently, debriefs have been introduced in the medical field, the fire service, aviation, education, and in a variety of organizational training and simulation environments.
 (15)

 emergency-response-training-6